Best for unsecured credit-building

 The main focus of the Petal 1 Visa is providing a stepping stone to a better card after proving your merit as a cardholder and increasing your credit score.
 However, since a credit-building card is a short-term tool to begin with, a card with a welcome offer can provide much more value if you don’t plan to use it as your primary credit card for more than three years or so (based on your spending).

-Very few credit-building cards deliver welcome offers, but the Discover it® Secured Credit Card is the most notable example — matching all cash back earned after your first year with the card, which essentially stacks an extra year of full rewards onto the timeline you planned for the card.
+Very few credit-building cards deliver welcome offers, but the Discover it® Student Cash Back is a notable example — matching all cash back earned at the end of your first year with the card.

 The Petal Perks program works like Amex Offers and other card-linked offer programs, except you’re automatically enrolled into each Petal Perks offer without activation required.
 You can earn anywhere from 2 percent to 10 percent rewards on eligible purchases at participating retailers in the form of “cash back points.”

 Earning rewards this way can be hit-or-miss since each offer depends on its own terms and time frame.
-If rewards are your game, you should switch to a more effective cash back card once you’ve built credit with your card.
+If you like earning consistent rewards, you should switch to a more effective cash back card once you’ve built credit with your card.
 You can also look for a secured card with a cash back program instead, for a full rewards experience before upgrading cards.
 For example, the Capital One Quicksilver Secured Cash Rewards Credit Card earns unlimited 1.5 percent cash back on every purchase from the moment you activate your card.

-Your cash back can be redeemed for a statement credit at any amount, or for a check or direct deposit starting at $20.
-Since these are the typical redemption options you’d have at this credit level, it's a good option to start learning about cash back without confusing stipulations.
+You can redeem your cash back for a statement credit of any amount.
+You can also redeem for a check or a direct deposit, as long as you have at least $20 in earnings for both options.
+Since these are the typical redemption options at this credit level, it's a good way to start learning about cash back without confusing stipulations.